ga-wdi-lessons/es6/readme.md

 The Javascript standard is officially referred to as [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript).

-As Javascript is so widely used that any changes would affect the whole web, there is a body known as Ecma International, which formally approves official versions for release.
+As Javascript is so widely used that any changes would affect the whole web, there is a body known as ECMA, which formally approves official versions for release.
 Each version contains features and changes to be added to the language.

 In short, ECMAScript is the language, and JavaScript an implementation of that language.